vivekmodak3/AWS-Terraform-Project-/README.md

 -   Uploads a sample **portfolio HTML page**\
 -   Infrastructure‑as‑Code using Terraform\
 -   Clean, modular Terraform files (variables, outputs, provider)\
--   Includes architecture diagram + extensible design
+-   Includes Steps to Clone and deploy the apllication.

 ------------------------------------------------------------------------